Meaningful engagement: Enhancing inclusive participation in UNHCR work

-The Age, Gender and Diversity (AGD) Accountability Report 2022 presents the efforts made across UNHCR operations to operationalize the 2018 Policy on Age, Gender and Diversity.
+The Age, Gender and Diversity (AGD) Accountability Report 2023 presents the efforts made across UNHCR to operationalize the UNHCR Policy on Age, Gender and Diversity and its core actions.
 It provides a global analysis and examples of AGD-inclusive programming, accountability to affected people (AAP) and gender equality and includes reference to the central role played by grassroots and community-based organizations to ensure that no one is left behind.

 AGD Inclusive Programming